The Faraday Institution

 The Faraday Institution is the United Kingdom's research institute aiming to advance battery science and technology.
 It was established in 2017 as part of the UK's wider Faraday Battery Challenge.
 It states its mission as having four key areas: "electrochemical energy storage research, skills development, market analysis and early-stage commercialisation".
 The Institution is headquartered at the Harwell Science and Innovation Campus near Oxford.
 It is a limited company and is a registered charity with an independent board of trustees.

+In June 2025, the Department for Business and Trade announced £452 million for the Battery Innovation Programme (the successor to the Faraday Battery Challenge), delivered from April 2026 to March 2030, with the Faraday Institution as the delivery partner for academic research and development.

 Name

 Faraday delivering a Christmas Lecture at the Royal Institution in 1856.

 The Faraday Institution is named after Michael Faraday, an English scientist who contributed to the basic understanding of electromagnetism and electrochemistry.
 He popularised the now common battery terminology "anode", "cathode", "electrode" and "ion".
 Faraday lectured on education at the Royal Institution in 1854 and appeared before a Public Schools Commission to give his views on education in Great Britain.
 Between 1827 and 1860 at the Royal Institution, Faraday presented nineteen Christmas lectures for young people.
 The Royal Institution Christmas Lectures series continues today, broadcast on the BBC.

 Following this tradition, the Faraday Institution runs education and public engagement activities.
 In 2019, it launched a public discussion series on batteries with the Royal Institution and continued the programme from 2020 through 2024.